kilpkonn/msc-thesis/main.typ

 ) <term-search-depth-accuracy>

-To more closely investigate the time complexity of the algorithm we ran the experiment up to depth of 20.
+To more closely investigate the time complexity of the algorithm we run the experiment up to depth of 20.
-Running the experiment on all 155 crates would take about half a month.
+We estimate that running the experiment on all 155 crates would take about half a month.
-In order to speed up the process we selected only the most popular crate for each category.
+In order to speed up the process we select only the most popular crate for each category.
-This results in a 31 crates in total (#ref(<appendix-reduced-crates>, supplement: "Appendix")).
+This results in 31 crates in total (#ref(<appendix-reduced-crates>, supplement: "Appendix")).

 We observe that in the average case, execution time of the algorithm is in linear relation with the search depth (@term-search-depth-time).
 Increasing depth by one adds about 8ms of execution time on average.